-The tour will start from our Paris, Charles de Gaulle (CDG) airport Golden Tulip Hotel at dinner, Thursday, June 2nd.
+The 73rd Anniversary Normandy Tour, June 2nd to 9th, 2017.
+The tour will start from our Paris, Charles de Gaulle (CDG) airport hotel at dinner, Friday, June 2nd.

-June 2nd Thursday.
-Our tour members arrive throughout the day at the CDG airport Golden Tulip Hotel via the hotel courtesy bus and gather at 6:45 PM for cocktails and our “Welcome Dinner”.
+June 2nd Friday.
+Our tour members arrive throughout the day at our CDG airport hotel via the hotel courtesy bus and gather at 6:45 PM for cocktails and our “Welcome Dinner”.

-June 8th, Wednesday.
+June 8th, Thursday.
 We check-out of our Bayeux hotel and travel south east to the Normandy campaign closing battle sites Falaise, St Lambert sur Dives, Moissy Crossing, Chambois, Coudehard to Vimoutiers.
-This will lead us back to our Radisson Blu Hotel for our last evening and “Farewell Dinner.”
+This will lead us back to our CDG airport hotel for our last evening and “Farewell Dinner.”

 Summarizing and cost included: 30+ battle sites, A/C Luxury Motor coach, 7 nights hotels, 7 breakfasts, 6 dinners, 6 museums and a Mont St Michel Abbey walking tour.
 All tips included except one for the coach driver (who also handles our luggage).